-A local policeman who was running radar near Moyer’s home spotted her unloading groceries from her car around 9:00 or 9:30 p.m.
+A local policeman who was running radar near Moyer’s home spotted her unloading groceries from her car later that evening.
 This was the last time Moyer was seen alive.

 Though the Thurston County Sheriff’s office established a well-documented timeline of events leading up to Moyer’s disappearance, as well as a list of suspects, more than a decade has gone by without an arrest.

 In July 2019, however, Moyer’s former neighbor and co-worker, Eric Lee Roberts, allegedly called 911 to confess to her murder, but he recanted the following day.
 Police have not filed charges against Roberts at this time.